GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 :::

-In this guide, you'll build an audio room experience similar to Twitter Spaces / Clubhouse.m
+In this guide, you'll build an audio room experience similar to Twitter Spaces / Clubhouse.

 The final result will look like this: